 The Approval Task in Integrify provides a method to quickly add and configure an approval step in your workflow.
-Configuring an Approval Task with a single approver is fairly straight-forward, but it can become more complicated if you have multiple recipients, a required sequence, and thresholds associated with these approvals.
+Configuring an Approval Task with a single approver is fairly straight-forward, but it can become more complicated if you have an approval process with multiple recipients, a required sequence, and thresholds associated with these approvals.

 A common scenario that would create this type of situation is the Purchase Requisition Process where a Purchase Requisition is submitted for approval and based on the total amount of the Purchase Requisition certain individuals in the organization will need to approve it in a specific order (queue).